Sales tax exemption certificate survival guide

 - Track exemptions of all three types: use, product, and buyer

-Survival tactic #2: Validate exemption certificates
+Survival tactic #2: Validate sales tax exemption certificates

 States participating in the Streamlined Sales Tax Initiative at the federal level have access to a unified exemption certificate form.
 In some jurisdictions, a company must register to use the form, but other jurisdictions do not have this requirement — it’s important to check with each state department of revenue to verify these rules for every state where you collect sales tax.

 Complications arise for businesses selling in non-member states.
 Some non-SST states accept out-of-state forms, but others do not.
 Tracking individual form requirements in each jurisdiction is critical to exemption certificate compliance.